 It was late when we first arrived, so our first visit to the beach wasn’t until the next day.
 To be honest, from photos online I really didn’t expect much from the west coast beaches of Costa Rica.
 They mostly looked like meh-colored sand, unremarkable water, and some palm trees (but admittedly I’m a bit of a beach brat).

-So imagine my surprise that this beach – still not much visually different than my imagination – almost immediately managed to captivated me under its spell.
-I hadn’t even hopped on a surfboard yet, and I felt like this place and I were somehow inextricably linked.
+So imagine my surprise that this beach – still not much visually different than my imagination – almost immediately managed to captivate me under its spell.
+I hadn’t even hopped on a surfboard yet, and I felt like this place and I was somehow inextricably linked.

 My amazing adventure surfing Santa Teresa

 I learned to surf a few years after arriving in California – summer of 2003 – when my best friend surprised me with a couple of lessons.
 That summer I lived and breathed for paddling out and riding waves.
 I got in the water every single day regardless of whether the sea was flat as a lake or angry with giant sand-churning waves that fiercely devoured anything that came near them.
 My indoctrination into surfing was a baptism of fire and I loved every second of it.

 I met my husband that year when he moved into the upstairs apartment of the building that I had chosen because it was walking distance from the surf breaks in Venice Beach.
 We bonded over our longboards and got married on Zuma Beach less than a year later.
 We continued to ride out our shared passion for surfing, but soon after that birth of our first son the shifts of motherhood uneventfully extinguished my surf stoke.